mbrt/gmailctl/README.md

 # edit the config file and confirm the changes
 ```

-where `config.yaml` is the configuration file containing the filtering rules
+See [Configuration](#configuration) for the configuration file format.
+The
-(see [Configuration](#configuration)).
-The utility will guide you through
+utility will guide you through setting up the Gmail APIs and update your
-setting up the Gmail APIs and update your settings without leaving your command
+settings without leaving your command line.
-line.

 **NOTE:** It's recommended to backup your current configuration before to apply
 the generated one for the first time.
 Your current filters will be wiped and